luciedefraiteur/ShadeOS_Agents/Alma/alma_algareth_toolset_luciform_doc.md

-### Alma's Algareth-toolset Luciform Documentation
+### Alma's Alagareth_toolset Luciform Documentation

-This document highlights the importance and conceptual structure of `luciform` documentation for the tools within the `Algareth-toolset`.
+This document highlights the importance and conceptual structure of `luciform` documentation for the tools within the `Alagareth_toolset`.
 This documentation is crucial for Alma and other high-level daemons to understand, invoke, and integrate these tools effectively.

-#### 1. Purpose of Luciform Documentation for Algareth-toolset
+#### 1. Purpose of Luciform Documentation for Alagareth_toolset

-While `invoke_cli_tool.py` provides a programmatic interface to execute `Algareth-toolset` tools, `luciform` documentation offers a deeper, semantic understanding of each tool's capabilities, intent, and operational nuances.
+While `invoke_cli_tool.py` provides a programmatic interface to execute `Alagareth_toolset` tools, `luciform` documentation offers a deeper, semantic understanding of each tool's capabilities, intent, and operational nuances.
 It transforms a simple CLI command into a defined "capability" within the ShadeOS ecosystem.

 Key purposes include:
 *   **Semantic Understanding:** Allows Alma to understand *what* a tool does, *why* it exists, and *how* it fits into broader workflows, beyond just its command-line arguments.